 11th-century Byzantine church with exquisite gold-leaf frescoes, UNESCO symbol of Ohrid

-What is the best time of year to visit attractions in North Macedonia?
+When is the best season to visit attractions in North Macedonia?

 April-May and September-October for mild weather and fewer crowds.
 June-August for swimming and festivals but very busy at Ohrid.